future-architect/vuls/README.md

     repo_upgrade: none
     ```

 ## Step2.
-Generate a ssh-key on local machine
+SSH setting

+This is required to ssh to itself.

 Create a keypair then append public key to authorized_keys
 ```bash